irojkov-ph/epic_demics/README.md

 # epic_demics

-This repository is made for a group project in the context of the Agent-Based Modeling and Social System Simulation course of ETH Zürich.
+Epic_Demics is a MATLAB &copy; (R2019b, The MathWorks, Inc.) project and is part of the Agent-Based Modeling and Social System Simulation course (Fall 2019) of ETH Zürich [1].

-The theme of this project is Epidemics & Immunizations

-It is a project mainly written in MatLab and it will be developped during the following weeks.
+## Autors

+ - Group name : Epic Demics
+ - Group members : Nicholas Delmotte [@nicdel-git](https://github.com/nicdel-git), Loris Pedrelli [@lpedrelli](https://github.com/lpedrelli), Ivan Rojkov [@irojkov-ph](https://github.com/irojkov-ph)
+ - Project title :

 ## Introduction
+The 11th of March the World Health Organisation (WHO) launched the Global Influenza Strategy for 2019-2030 aimed at preventing seasonal influenza with vaccines, control the spread of influenza from animals to humans and prepare for the next influenza pandemics.
+Seasonal influenza (commonly called flu) is a viral disease which affects worldwide about 3 to 5 million people and causes about 290'000 to 650'000 respiratory deaths [2].
+In this report the effect of vaccine and the importance of collective behaviour in front of the decision whether to vaccinate or not will be studied by implementing a SIRS model mixed with an agent based model which simulates the social human behaviour.

 ## Model